-Based on an offering price of \$24.90 per unit, which was the last reported price of our units on NASDAQ on June 22, 2006, we will receive net proceeds of approximately \$89.4 million from the sale of 3,750,000 common units offered by this prospectus supplement, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The underwriters will receive no discount or commission on the sale of 50,000 units sold to certain members of management under the directed unit program.
-If the underwriters exercise their option to purchase 562,500 additional common units in full, we expect to receive additional net proceeds of approximately \$13.4 million.
+Assuming an offering price of \$26.27 per unit, which was the last reported price of our units on NASDAQ on June 19, 2006, we expect to receive net proceeds of approximately \$94.3 million from the sale of 3,750,000 common units offered by this prospectus supplement, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+However, the underwriters will receive no discount or commission on the sale of any units sold under the directed unit program.
+For purposes of estimating the proceeds of this offering, we assume that none of the 50,000 common units reserved under the directed unit program will be sold to program participants but will be sold to the public.
+If the underwriters exercise their option to purchase 562,500 additional common units in full, we expect to receive additional net proceeds of approximately \$14.2 million.
 We will use the net proceeds from this offering to repay outstanding indebtedness under our revolving acquisition facility and to fund capital expenditures made in connection with our internal growth projects related to our midstream assets.
 Affiliates of three of the underwriters are lenders under our revolving acquisition facility and will receive a portion of the net proceeds from this offering through the repayment of that facility.
 For more information see "Underwriting."
 For more information about these midstream expansion projects, please read "Summary-Recent Developments-Expansion Projects."